 Jason Benson, Owner of Paulding County’s Skyren Concrete, Details Completed Work for Former Milton Country Club

-Established Concrete Construction Company Finishes Essential Work for Milton, Georgia Country Club's Former Country Club's Clubhouse
+Established Concrete Construction Company finishes essential work for former Milton Country Club’s Clubhouse

-Dallas, Georgia, USA , 2022-May-05 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction announced completion of their construction project at The Former Milton Country Club, which Milton’s City Council is in the process of renaming.
+Georgia, USA, 2022-May-06 — /EPR Network/ — Jason Benson, owner of Skyren Concrete Construction announced completion of their construction project at The Former Milton Country Club.
+Milton’s City Council is in the process of renaming this club.

 “Our part of this renovation project was to provide both the new entranceway and sidewalks for The Former Milton Country Club’s Clubhouse,” said Benson.
 “Along with all the residents of Milton, Georgia, we’re looking forward to seeing the completed project.
 I’m sure it will be an impressive new facility. ”